gschmutz/iot-vehicle-tracking-demo/README.md

 SELECT * FROM dangerous_driving_s;
 ```

-So we have seen filtering in action and we have created a new stream which only holds the filtered messages signaling "dangerous drving" behaviour.
+So we have seen filtering in action and we have created a new stream which only holds the filtered messages signalling "dangerous driving" behaviour.

 ## Aggregations using KSQL (6)